PA-RNet: Perturbation-Aware Residual Network for Robust Multimodal Time Series Forecasting: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, we propose a robust multimodal time series forecasting framework that combines a perturbation-aware projection module with a cross-modal attention mechanism.
-We theoretically establish its Lipschitz continuity with respect to textual inputs, ensuring robustness by bounding the expected prediction error under perturbations.
-Extensive experiments across nine diverse datasets with varying levels of textual noise confirm the model’s generalization and resilience.
-For future work, we will focus on enhancing multimodal fusion strategies, developing adaptive filtering for noisy inputs, and improving model interpretability.
-We also plan to extend our framework to broader multimodal temporal tasks and integrate it with large-scale pretrained models to boost performance and data efficiency.
+In this paper, we propose PA-RNet, a robust multimodal time-series forecasting framework for mitigating the negative effects of noisy textual information.
+By integrating perturbation-aware projection, spectral residual correction, and cross-modal attention, PA-RNet refines numerical and textual representations while aligning textual semantics with temporal dynamics.
+We also provide theoretical analysis to establish its Lipschitz continuity with respect to textual embeddings and show that spectral residual correction can reduce the expected prediction error under zero-mean textual perturbations.
+Experiments on nine multimodal time-series datasets demonstrate that PA-RNet maintains stable performance under both original textual conditions and simulated textual perturbations, confirming its effectiveness and robustness.
+In future work, we plan to explore more adaptive multimodal fusion strategies, extend PA-RNet to broader temporal prediction tasks, and investigate its integration with large-scale pretrained models for more general and data-efficient multimodal forecasting.